 Be cautious using candles after a hurricane too.
 If there is a gas leak, the candles can result in fire or explosions.

 11. Going Outside during the Eye of the Storm

 At the center of the hurricane is an “eye.”
 The hurricane eye is very calm and there might even be sunny skies as it passes over.

 But never forget the eye is just passing over!

 It can take anywhere from 2 to 30 minutes for the hurricane eye to pass over.
 Once it does, the winds are going to pick right back up.
 So don’t mistakenly think the hurricane is over and go outside, only to get swept up.

 12. Opening a Window to Relieve Pressure

 Another prevalent hurricane myth is that you need to open your windows a bit.
-The idea is that the hurricane causes buildup of pressure inside the home, and you’ve got to open your windows to prevent the home from bursting.
+The idea is that the hurricane causes a buildup of pressure inside the home, and you’ve got to open your windows to prevent the home from bursting.